dlt-hub/dlt/docs/website/docs/reference/frequently-asked-questions.md

 ---

-## Can I configure different nesting levels for each resource in a source within DLT?
+## Can I configure different nesting levels for each resource?

 Currently, configuring different nesting levels for each resource directly is not supported, but there's an open GitHub issue ([#945](https://github.com/dlt-hub/dlt/issues/945)) addressing this.
 Meanwhile, you can use these workarounds.

-Resources can be seperated based on nesting needs, for example separate the execution of pipelines for resources based on their required maximum table nesting levels.
+Resources can be separated based on nesting needs, for example, separate the execution of pipelines for resources based on their required maximum table nesting levels.

 **For resources that don't require nesting (resource1, resource2), configure nesting as:**